pablohpsilva/betsson-app-challenge/README.md

 ## Testing the app

+Go to [https://pablohpsilva.github.io/betsson-app-challenge/](https://pablohpsilva.github.io/betsson-app-challenge/) to the live application.

+**OR**

+`git clone` this repo and follow these instructions:

-Run `yarn` to download all dependencies.
+* Run `yarn` to download all dependencies.

-After getting all packages installed, run `yarn start` for a dev server.
+* After getting all packages installed, run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.